 In 2006, Christine was elected MPP.
 She has won five elections, and for nine years has served the people of Ontario at Queen’s Park, including six years as Deputy Leader of the PC Party.

 In 2016, Christine became Ontario’s Patient Ombudsman, where she fought for better access to health care for all.

-She currently serves as the Deputy Premier of Ontario, Minister of Health and Long-Term Care, and is the MPP for Newmarket-Aurora.
+She currently serves as the Deputy Premier of Ontario, Minister of Health, and is the MPP for Newmarket-Aurora.

 Christine has triplet sons, John, Galen and Quinn.